 As you continue to think about the mistakes you’ve made, this won’t help with your growth.
 Instead of beating yourself up about it, try to figure out what lessons you can learn from the situation!

-My therapist helped me realize sometimes it’s not that we need to forgive the other person, we have to forgive ourselves too—I think that’s the hardest part.
+My therapist helped me realize that sometimes it’s not that we need to forgive the other person, we have to forgive ourselves too.
 Since you can’t turn back and fix certain mistakes, the only thing you can do is make sure it doesn’t happen again.
 Instead of it becoming a stumbling block, look at it as a step in the right direction.

 I’ve become very selective with my friendships and relationships.
 What do you think will happen if you continue to spend time with people who bring nothing but negative energy?
-How would you feel being around people who try to gossip and talk negatively about others?
+How would you feel being around people who gossip and talk negatively about others?
 Do you ever find yourself irritated or drained after hanging out with certain people?

 It’s easier said than done to cut people out of your life, but sometimes it’s necessary for your mental health.
-If you want to keep certain people in your life because you love them, then it’s okay to limit the amount of time you spend around them too.
+If you want to keep certain people in your life because you love them, then it’s okay to limit the amount of time you spend around them.
 Sometimes you have to love people from a distance!

 Replace the Negative With Positive

-Another thing I learned in therapy is whenever a negative thought pops up, think about whether it makes sense or not and then replace it with something positive.
-Yeah, I know, this is easier said than done too, however, it can help you get rid of negative thoughts.
+Another thing I learned in therapy is whenever a negative thought pops up, think about whether it makes sense and replace it with something positive.
+There are times where we have negative self-talk — we can be our own biggest critics, however, sometimes we take it too far.

 Whenever I have a negative thought, I make sure to acknowledge it by writing it down.
 I ask myself how can I choose a different way to respond or replace the negativity.
-This is something that won’t happen overnight either and it can be a struggle at times to find the positive in everything.
+Another thing you can do is find positive affirmations to read.
+For every negative thought you have, you want to fight back and challenge it.

-Do Things You Love/Enjoy
+Do Things You Love

 The last thing you can do to get rid of negative thoughts is to focus on doing what you love.
 Everyone has a hobby or something that they enjoy doing.

-Make sure you always take time for self-care too which looks different for everyone.
-Some people may view self-care as a warm bubble bath with a glass of wine on the side, while others may like reading books or even doing their hair.
-Take more time to focus on activities you enjoy doing regularly and it’ll become easier to get rid of negative thoughts.
+Make sure you always take time for self-care which looks different for everyone.
+Some people may view self-care as a warm bubble bath with a glass of wine on the side, while others may like reading books or doing their hair.
+Focus on activities you enjoy regularly and it’ll become easier to overcome negativity.

-I’ve struggled with negative thinking for years, it has hindered me from experiencing growth, reaching goals, and kept me from pursuing amazing opportunities.
-However, you will eventually get tired of the same old feelings and want to put a stop to it.
+I’ve struggled with negative thinking for years.
+It has hindered me from experiencing growth, reaching goals, and pursuing new opportunities.
+You’ll eventually get tired of the same old feelings and want to put a stop to it.
 I hope reading this post gave you the motivation you need to take control of your mental health.
 We can no longer allow anything to have power over our emotions!